hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > For gentlemen to pay for those they bring;
 >
-> Such regulations 'tis but fair to state,
+> Such regulations it is but fair to state,
 >
 > Do chiefly to the gentlemen relate —
 >
 > For these professors do a difference show
 >
-> 'Twixt ladies and gentlemen — ladies, they know,
+> Betwixt ladies and gentlemen — ladies, they know,
 >
 > To dances unprovided often go.
 >
-> They therefore are let off at small expence,
+> They therefore are let off at small expense,
 >
 > And only pay by way of recompense,
 >